kaltura/platform-install-packages/doc/query_cache.md

 What is the process for setting up the query cache?
 ===================================================

-All environments
 Set up a single machine on each datacenter that will run the shared memcached.
-Configure the hostname and port of this memcache in kConfLocal (global_memcache_host / global_memcache_port).
+Configure the hostname and port of this memcache in local.ini (global_memcache_host / global_memcache_port).
 Single datacenter environment only
 On all servers, set query_cache_enabled and query_cache_invalidate_on_change to true in kConfLocal Multi datacenter environment only
 Perform the following on one of the mysql slaves in each datacenter:

-    Compile and install 'Memcached Functions for MySQL'.
+* Compile and install 'Memcached Functions for MySQL'.
 To install a precompiled version:
-        Copy /usr/lib64/mysql/plugin/libmemcached_functions_mysql.so and /usr/local/lib64/libmemcached.so.
+* Copy /usr/lib64/mysql/plugin/libmemcached_functions_mysql.so and /usr/local/lib64/libmemcached.so.
-        Install the functions by running: mysql kaltura < memcached_functions_mysql-1.0/sql/install_functions.sql Configure the 'Memcached Functions for MySQL' library to use the shared memcache server by adding the command 'select memc_servers_set('<global memcache host>:<global memcache port>');' to the mysql init script.
+* Install the functions by running: mysql kaltura < memcached_functions_mysql-1.0/sql/install_functions.sql
+* Configure the 'Memcached Functions for MySQL' library to use the shared memcache server by adding the command 'select memc_servers_set('<global memcache host>:<global memcache port>');' to the mysql init script.
     Note: To add an init script for mysql, add the switch 'init-file=<mysql init script path>' to the section [mysqld] in my.cnf.
-    Restart mysql.
+* Restart mysql.
-    Install the triggers by running from deployment/base/scripts: php createQueryCacheTriggers.php create <host> <user> <password>
+* Install the triggers by running from deployment/base/scripts: php createQueryCacheTriggers.php create <host> <user> <password>

 On all servers, set query_cache_enabled to true in kConfLocal (query_cache_invalidate_on_change should be left false).